 and the 2005 Dom Pérignon Rosé.

 Grower champagnes, those that come directly from families who own their own vineyards, are a fast growing category.
 The champagnes from the big houses above are carefully crafted productions culled from grapes of hundreds of different vineyards.
 Grower champagnes focus on a single terroir offering the character of that particular place.
-Antonio’s choices for this category this year are, for vintage:
+Antonio’s choices for this category last year were, for vintage:

 2012 Cédric Bouchard – Roses de Jeanne Blanc de Blancs La Bolorée

 2010 Francis Boulard Brut Nature Les Rachais

 Agrapart Extra Brut Blanc de Blancs Terroirs Grand Cru

 R. H. Coutier Brut Blanc de Blancs Grand Cru

 and for rosé, the Vilmart & Cie Brut Rosé Cuvée Rubis, below.